 Exposed Pad/Tab: Output.
-The exposed pad of the DF and FE packages and the tab of the R package are tied internally to OUT.
-As such, tie them directly to OUT (Pins 1-4/Pins 1-5, 8, 9, 16/Pin 4) at the PCB.
+The exposed pad of the DF and FE packages and the tab of the R and T7 packages are tied internally to OUT.
+As such, tie them directly to OUT (Pins 1-4/Pins 1-5, 8, 9, 16/Pin 4/Pin 4) at the PCB.
 The amount of copper area and planes connected to OUT determine the effective thermal resistance of the packages.